-Child's name must be as it appears on their bi
+Child's name must be as it appears on their birth certificate

-First Name

-Middle Name

-Middle Name

-ast Name

-Last Name

 A step-by-step guide to applying online

 - Add your school preferences by first selecting the local authority that each school falls within. - Make sure that you read the schools' admission criteria.
 This will be a guide as to the likelihood of being offered a place at the school you are interested in. - Select and add the schools you wish to apply for.
 You can apply for up to six schools. - For each school selected you will be asked a number of questions (such as whether there is a sibling at the school).
 Make sure you answer the questions correctly. - If you tick the social/medical box please ensure you provide additional documents either by attaching them to the application (after submitting) or by sending them to the Admissions Team.